 Put the tissue box next to the bed, along with a wastebasket to toss them into.

 If you’re able to get quiet time alone, a nap is best.
 A Sleep Mask is perfect for blocking out ambient light, allowing your body to sleep more deeply.

 What to Eat When You’re Sick

 Depending upon your illness, you may not feel like eating.
 Or maybe you just don’t know what foods to eat when you’re sick?
-Here are a few items to keep stocked in your pantry for those days when you’re under the weather:
+Here are a few items to keep stocked in your pantry for those days when you’re under the weather.

-Warm tea doesn’t just warm you up – herbal teas like Lipton Soothe Your Tummy have ginger, peppermint and fennel that can help ease stomach issues.
+Warm tea doesn’t just warm you up.
+Herbal teas like Lipton Soothe Your Tummy have ginger, peppermint and fennel that can help ease stomach issues.

 When you’re picking up your sick day essentials, be sure to add some saltine crackers to your basket.

-- While not a food, cough drops and lozenges for a sore throat can help with discomfort.
+Sore Throat – While not a food, cough drops and lozenges for a sore throat can help with discomfort.
 Ricola Herb Cough Drops are a classic.

 Though less romantic than a traditional breakfast-in-bed, having your nourishing sick day meal in repose is obligatory.
-This Media Bed Tray has space for your phone or tablet as well as your food.
+This Media Bed Tray has space for your phone or tablet, as well as your food.